 Schein is telling us that if an organization aspires to be an adaptive learning organization, it needs to have the humility to realize that it won’t be able to plan learning for its people.

-Learning is not a top down directive.
-It’s a messy process that may not take you in expected directions.
+Learning is not a top-down directive.
+It’s a messy process that may not take you in the expected directions.

 Stages Of Culture